Scenic mountain view with forested hills and blue distant mountains beneath a partly cloudy sky.

 Therapy Approach

-Part of being alive means having those traits or qualities that make each of us unique.
-For some, life is easy, happiness and fulfillment come naturally, and they do not experience much friction along the way.
-For others, every day seems to bring new challenges, frustrations, disappointments, or hurts, and it can be hard to find the hope, or to see a future that looks anything other than dark.
+Part of being alive means having traits or qualities that make each of us unique.
+For some people, life seems easy, happiness and fulfillment come naturally, and there is not much friction along the way.
+For others, every day seems to bring new challenges, frustrations, disappointments, or hurts.
+It can be hard to find the hope, or to see a future that looks anything other than dark.

-More importantly, my work is not just about understanding the underlying issues, but in figuring out what to do about it — how to make better choices, how to relate more effectively, and ultimately, how to make for myself the life that I want to have.
-I do this by focusing on those aspects of our lives that tend to operate outside of our awareness — how our families of origin affect and influence our present-day selves, how our emotions and needs motivate us, how our identities might need some more intentional work or development.
+My work is not just about understanding the underlying issues, but in figuring out what to do about it.
+I work with people to learn how to make better choices, how to relate more effectively, and ultimately how to build a life worth living.
+I do this by focusing on aspects of our lives that tend to operate outside of our awareness including how our families of origin affect and influence our present-day selves, how our emotions and needs motivate us, and how we can build on our existing identities to live more authentic, fulfilling lives.

-My training is in time-limited therapy (typically 15–20 sessions), though I occasionally work with people longer-term if they are benefitting from our work.
+My training is in time-limited therapy (typically 15–20 sessions), and I tend to find that most people can make significant changes in this amount of time.
+I occasionally work with people longer-term if we agree that they continue to benefit from our work.

 Get in Touch